tpapp/DynamicHMC.jl/docs/src/lowlevel.md

 # Low-level building blocks

-This is documented only for package developers.
+This is documented only for developers.
 These are not part of the public API, if you are using them you should reconsider or file an issue.

 ## Hamiltonian and leapfrog

 ```@docs
 Hamiltonian
 PhasePoint
-get_ℓq
 phasepoint_in
 rand_phasepoint
 neg_energy
 get_p♯
+loggradient
 leapfrog
-is_valid_ℓq
 ```

 ## Finding initial stepsize ``\epsilon``